Shak2000/GuessingGames/README.md

 - **Add Context**: Include time periods, locations, or fields of work
 - **Be Distinctive**: The more unique the information, the better the AI can guess
 - **Try Different Angles**: If the first guess is wrong, the AI learns and improves
+- **Explore Family Trees**: Click on family member names to discover related famous people
 - **Start Fresh**: You can begin a new game anytime with different information

 ## Recent Updates

+- ✅ **Interactive Family Tree Navigation**: All family members (parents, siblings, spouses, children) are clickable for seamless exploration
+- ✅ **Multiple Spouse Support**: Properly handles people with multiple marriages as individual clickable items
 - ✅ **JSON Response Format**: Backend now returns structured JSON objects for reliable data parsing
-- ✅ **Family Information Display**: Parents, siblings, spouse, and children shown in styled information boxes
+- ✅ **Enhanced Family Information**: Parents, siblings, spouses, and children shown in styled information boxes
 - ✅ **Interactive Google Maps**: JavaScript API integration with custom birth/death location markers
 - ✅ **Automatic Image Extraction**: Beautiful Soup extracts person photos from Wikipedia pages
 - ✅ **Comprehensive Biographical Data**: Birth/death dates, places, and Wikipedia links